 PERCEPTUAL ISOLATION

-This photographic series, called "Perceptual Isolation," seeks to capture that sense of suspension and the psychological underworld of my sleep condition and traumatic experience.
+This series seeks to capture that sense of suspension and the psychological underworld of my sleep condition and traumatic experience.
 Through these images, I reconstruct moments from my dreams, as well as the visions that emerge in my mind's eye during the fragile space between wakefulness and sleep.
 My intention is to create an immersive visual world that mirrors my internal one, and to activate the viewer as a participant in the photographs with me, to engage with the fragmented nature of traumatic memory.

 Press: